ivanbruel/FastlaneExample/README.md

 # Remarks

+Here's an example of a build that got deployed https://travis-ci.org/ivanbruel/FastlaneExample/builds/238570562 and its code on the `test-run`  branch.
 I've attached to this project Unbabel's iOS Fastfile and .gitlab-ci.yml that we currently use to shed some light on the topic!
 Hope you enjoyed this workshop and feel free to ping @ivanbruel on twitter!